9 Best Payroll Services for Small Businesses in 2023

 Papaya Global’s payroll dashboard shows payroll “projects” per country, including an overview of payments, pay runs, and salary updates.
 (Source: Papaya Global)

-Papaya Global Is Featured In
+Papaya Global Is Featured in

-Papaya Global pays your employees (via direct deposits and bank transfers) in their local currency with pay stubs in their own language.
+- Payroll and tax filings: Papaya Global pays your employees (via direct deposits and bank transfers) in their local currency with pay stubs in their own language.
 It also handles tax filings and year-end reporting, as well as provides local tax filing assistance.

-Unlike ADP, Papaya Global can help you secure work permits for your expatriates and employees on short-term assignments.
+- Extensive immigration services: Unlike ADP, Papaya Global can help you secure work permits for your expatriates and employees on short-term assignments.
 Its immigration services also include obtaining the necessary residence and spouse/family permits.

-Papaya Global earned an average online review rating of 3.93 out of 5 (as of this writing).
-It doesn’t have a lot of reviews on G2 and Capterra, but those who left positive feedback said it has a user-friendly platform and helpful and responsive support team.
+Papaya Global earned an average online review rating of 4.45 out of 5 (as of this writing).
+It doesn’t have a lot of reviews on G2 and Capterra, but those who left positive feedback said it has a user-friendly platform and a helpful and responsive support team.
 It received very few negative reviews; however, one user said that some areas of the platform can be unintuitive as it requires him to scroll really far to the right just to see data that’s at the end of the screen.

 TimeTrex: Best Free Payroll Service for Companies Willing to File Payroll Taxes on Their Own